Swarathmica-infraspec/payoutManagementSystem/README.md

   go test -v ./...

 NOTE: this project is still under development and hence does not have CLI or HTTP API.

+# CI

+Workflow is defined on push and pull actions.
+CI will run all tests when triggered.